On a generalisation of Cameron's base size conjecture: Introduction

 \begin{deff} Let $G$ be a finite almost simple group with socle $G_0$ and let $H$ be a core-free maximal subgroup of $G$.
 We say that $H$ is \emph{standard} if one of the following holds: \begin{enumerate} \item [\rm (i)] $G_0 = A_n$ and the natural action of $H$ on $\{1, \ldots, n\}$ is not primitive; \vs \item [\rm (ii)] $G$ is a classical group and $H$ is a subspace subgroup of $G$. \end{enumerate} We say that $H$ is \emph{non-standard} otherwise. \end{deff}

-We will define subspace subgroups of classical groups precisely in Section~\ref{s:prelims} (see Definition~\ref{def:ns}), but roughly speaking, if $G$ is a classical group, then $H$ is standard if it is \emph{reducible}.
-That is, $H\cap G_0$ acts reducibly on the natural module.
-Note that if there exists an isomorphism of $G$ to some other group that maps $H$ to a standard subgroup, then we will also say that $H$ is standard in this case.
-For instance, we note that ${\rm PSL}_4(2)\cong A_8$ and the subgroup of type ${\rm GL}_2(4)$ gets mapped to the intransitive subgroup $(S_3\times S_5)\cap A_8$ by an isomorphism.
-We will therefore say that the subgroup of type ${\rm GL}_2(4)$ is standard in ${\rm PSL}_4(2)$.
+We will formally define a subspace subgroup of a classical group in Section~\ref{s:prelims} (see Definition~\ref{def:ns}).
+But roughly speaking, if $G$ is a classical group, then $H$ is standard if it is \emph{reducible}, in the sense that $H\cap G_0$ acts reducibly on the natural module for $G_0$.
+Note that if there exists an isomorphism of $G$ to some other group $K$ that maps $H$ to a standard subgroup of $K$, then we will also say that $H$ is standard in this case.
+For instance, there exists an isomorphism $\phi:G \to K$ with $G = {\rm PSL}_4(2)$ and $K = A_8$, which maps the maximal subgroup $G = {\rm GL}_2(4).2$ of $G$ to the stabiliser in $K$ of some $3$-element subset of $\{1, \ldots, 8\}$, so we will view $H$ as a standard subgroup of $G$.
 Those cases are handled in Table~\ref{t:ns}.

-If $G\leqs {\rm Sym}(\O)$ is a primitive group with point stabiliser $H$, then we will say that the action of $G$ on $G/H$ is non-standard if $H$ is non-standard.
-It is natural to distinguish between standard and non-standard actions when studying bases.
-More specifically, we observe that there is a dichotomy between standard and non-standard actions in terms of base sizes.
-In particular, standard actions tend to admit `large bases'.
-For example, the base sizes of alternating and symmetric groups in standard actions have been determined due to work by several authors (see~\cite{BGL, CoenColva, Hal, James, MS, MorSp}) and we observe that in the majority of cases, $b(G, \O)$ grows with $n$, and consequently $b(G, \O)$ can get arbitrarily large as $n\to \infty$.
-As we now explain, almost simple groups in non-standard actions exhibit a completely different behaviour with respect to base sizes.
+If $G$ is an almost simple group in a transitive action with point stabiliser $H$, then we will say that the action of $G$ is non-standard if $H$ is non-standard.
+It turns out that groups in standard actions behave vastly differently to those in non-standard actions in terms of bases, so it is natural to distinguish between standard and non-standard actions in this setting.
+In particular, standard actions tend to admit much larger bases.
+For example, the base sizes of $S_n$ and $A_n$ in standard actions have been determined due to work by several authors (see~\cite{BGL, CoenColva, Hal, James, MS, MorSp}) and we observe that in the majority of cases, $b(G, \O)$ can get arbitrarily large as $n\to \infty$.
+For example, $b(S_n, \{1, \ldots, n\}) = n-1$.
+On the contrary, as we will now explain, bases of almost simple groups in non-standard actions exhibit a very different behaviour.